Insulin sensitivity vs insulin resistance?Published 4.17.2017

 The study also identified several new lipid metabolites whose high concentrations were associated with improved insulin resistance and reduced risk of diabetes.
 The concentrations of these metabolites were also associated with dietary fat: the lower the amount of saturated fat in the diet, the higher the concentrations of these metabolites.
 Similarly to indolepropionic acid, high concentrations of these lipid metabolites also seemed to protect against low-grade inflammation.

 I don't advocate any particular diet here, although I have argued against diets that require supplementation to be healthy— such as a vegan diet.
 I have to admit though that the LCHF diet offers very little to commend it.
 I've noted that my own low carb diet experiment was very short lived, I simply don't want to live that way.
 More recently though, objections beyond preference have become apparent.
 My attitude remains the same, weight loss comes down to the energy balance and adherence.
-This 2006 paper

 This 2006 paper was linked in the comment section of the Carb-Sane Asylum on this post.
 Every person out there that is fasting for days then eating a LCHF diet with the goal of reducing their insulin resistance ought to read that paper carefully.
 The subjects were healthy non-obese males, which is an important distinction to make.
 If a subject has excess adipose on his or her frame, but effect of fasting might be different.

 However, I would think people using LCHF for maintenance might want to note information such as this:

 Intramyocellular triglyceride or IMTG is a fancy way of saying fat stored in muscle cells, where it doesn't belong.
 Fasting and eating a high fat diet decrease insulin sensitivity.
 Exactly what you don't want to have happen.

 For example, in lean, healthy individuals, short-term starvation reduces whole-body and muscle insulin sensitivity (Mansell & Macdonald, 1990; Webber et al. 1994).
 Starvation also elevates IMTG (Stannard et al. 2002), which is largely a function of the increased circulating free fatty acid (FFA) concentration associated with energy restriction (Cahill et al. 1966; Klein et al. 1993).
 Thus, a high-fat diet and starvation are similar in that they both result in IMTG accumulation and concurrent whole-body insulin resistance, despite the fact that they differ vastly in dietary fat and energy intake.